Sanzo00/Note/post/其他/English.md

 C：Yes Mr. Swan, we were kind of considering a two-for-one offer to get more competitive.

 D：A two-for-one promotion?
 Hmm.
 I kind of like the sound of that.
-It Sounds like something we should consider.
+It sounds like something we should consider.

 A：Yeah, exactly.
 Just what I was thinking!
 In fact, that's a **brilliant** idea!
 I'm glad we thought of that.
 Very creative.